bobsheehan/jquery.coolType/README.md

         onComplete: false, // A function that will be called when coolType is finished.
         onBeforeType: false, // A function that will be called right before typing begins.
-        onAfterType: false, // A function that will be called right after typing finishes.
+        onAfterType: false, // A function that will be called right after typing finishes. typeHTML:false, //if true then output will be written out as if the html was inline (i.e. the browser will interpert the tags)
         expansions: [
             '&nbsp;',
             '&gt;',